The Day 2 Replay:

-Actually, our next stop was Bryce view log cabins where we stayed for the night.
+Actually, our next stop was Bryce view log cabins where we stopped off to unpack.

 Check-in was quick, the girl inside was extremely courteous and it seemed almost too good to be true.
 Apparently I lost my mind for a minute because I did not realize that I had left my pocketbook open on the counter in the lobby.

 We went to check out the cabin.
-Five people were just so impressed looking around and admiring our home for the night.
+The five of us were just so impressed looking around and admiring our home for the night.
 We brought our stuff in, put the stuff from the freezer into the fridge raider, and decided to go up to Bryce for a hike before the sunset.
 It was around 530 or 6 o’clock.
 Still warm but not extremely hot.
 In fact the weather was warm one second and chilly the next then warm again.
 You can feel the air current changing as it’s blowing by you.

-It was a short drive from Tropic in to the park and just a beautiful ride.
+It was a short drive from Tropic in to the park, and a beautiful ride.
 Entering the park I did not have service and we did not have a map.
 I had saved pictures on my phone but I didn't want to stop I wanted to go.
 We got on track and made our first stop at Sunrise Point.

-And that was it.
-I didn’t want to get back in the car.
-So we walked the rest of the rim trail from there around to inspiration point and up to Bryce point.
+We parked right along the walk way, and walked the rim trail from Sunset Point to inspiration point and up to Bryce point.
 Wow.
 None of us had ever seen anything like it in our lives.

-Problem: on my agenda I had planned to have an astronomy event that night at Bryce, it had been advertised but we could not find it, nor could I pull up the Web.
+Problem: on my agenda I had planned to have an astronomy event that night at Bryce.
+It had been advertised on the website but we could not find it, nor could I pull up the Web.
 We were very disappointed that we did not have more information of where to go or what to do.
-The visitor center was already closed so I could not get information.
+The visitor center was already closed so I could not ask.
 I know that this is one of the dark corners and the view is supposed to be incredible but that night was actually cloudy and we were not able to see the stars.
 Maybe that’s why they canceled the event due to clouds but I couldn't confirm.
 No astronomy event for us.
 Milky Way sadness - I wanted MORE!!

 I did not want to leave the park but we left and went back to our awesome log cabin.
-My son went out for pizza and beer and brought back pizza for the family.
+My son went out for pizza and beer up the street and brought back pizza for the family.

-Tips: There are so many log cabins in the area, I would recommend the cabin over the hotels.
-There were a few hotels right outside Bryce, however they were very expensive!
-The cabins were close by, cheaper AND really set a mood.
+Where to stay: There are so many log cabins in the area, I would recommend a cabin over hotels.
+There are a few hotels right outside Bryce, however they were very expensive!
+The cabins are close by, cheaper AND really set a mood.
 I do recommend Bryce View Cabins.
 We had an excellent stay, and seriously after the pocketbook incident to say I felt safe is an understatement.
 There is a little Pioneer Village which would be a great spot to walk around and take photos time permitting, but it does close early.
 Also, ask housekeeping for more cutlery, they provided cups and bowls in the kitchen area.
 We used there to make our breakfast in, and even make hot cocoa to go!
 (In our electric kettle)

-More Pros: I 1000% Recommend Bryce View Cabins is a short drive from the actual park (and a shorter drive to the mossy cave and waterfall we will go on in the morning), it was well located.
-This place is in the middle of a little town strip so convenient to food and drink, and the cabin was cozy, and met all our needs.
+More Pros: While Bryce View Cabins is a short drive from the actual park (and a shorter drive to the mossy cave and waterfall we will go on in the morning), it was well located.
+This place is in the middle of a little town strip so convenient to food and drink.
+The cabin itself was cozy, and met all our needs.
 I appreciated the fridge and microwave.
 I don’t usually take a bath in hotel tubs, but it was so clean and my leg muscles felt pretty well used so I did take a quick soak before bed.
 It was a great place to stay and I liked the location.